Program Description

 116 The Reality of Virtual Art Therapy

-In this course, students will explore the application of technology and its effect on art therapy practices.
-Students will become familiar with current platforms and equipment for telehealth; how to manage a virtual practice, including safety protocols; and how to ensure regional compliance from governing bodies for their practice.
-They will also learn how to appropriately create, handle, and store clinical files, including charts, intakes, reviews, and closure forms.
+In this course, students will explore the impact of technology on art therapy, including telehealth platforms, managing virtual practices, safety protocols, and regional compliance.
+They will also learn how to handle and store clinical files, such as charts, intakes, reviews, and closure forms.

 117 Mind, Body, and Media